gerrytan/azsubsyn/README.md

 ### Apply

-`azdiffit apply -f azdiffit-plan.jsonc` will execute the modification plan as per the supplied plan file.
+`azdiffit apply azdiffit-plan.jsonc` will execute the modification plan as per the supplied file.